jeremy-allen/getACLED/README.md

 rm(lcb_data_list)
 ```

-The function will return a data.table named acledEvents

 ## Error Handling

 This is a simple function that has no error handling.
 All errors I have received when using this function are result of exceeding ACLED's memory limits.
 In which case I just run it one country at time with a year specified.